AQ Assured by AsureQuality, New Zealand's Government-owned food assurance company.

 This product meets the market access requirements of the countries to which it exports

-The contract processor's factory environment, processes and records are routinely audited in order to uphold their Risk Management Programme (RMP), Hazzard Analysis & Critical Control Points (HACCP) and other certifications.
+The factory environment, processes and records are independently audited in order to uphold their Risk Management Programme (RMP), Hazard Analysis Critical Control Points (HACCP) and other certifications.

-The 100% raw milk sourced from New Zealand is standardised according to CODEX regulations.
+The 100% raw milk is sourced from New Zealand farms.

 Theland UHT milk contains no added colouring agents, sweeteners, thickening agents, gelatine, or preservatives.